Iron-rich Indian foods for women: the complete anaemia-management guide

 What blocks iron absorption

 The other side of the equation matters just as much.
-Three things quietly sabotage non-heme iron absorption in a typical Indian day:
+Here's what helps and what hurts, at a glance:

 Chai and coffee within an hour of meals.
-Tannins in tea and polyphenols in coffee bind to iron in the gut and form complexes you cannot absorb.
-A cup of chai with your meal can cut iron absorption by up to 60–70%.
+Tannins in tea and polyphenols in coffee bind iron in the gut and form complexes you cannot absorb.
+Classic studies showed a cup of tea with a meal can cut iron absorption by around 60% (Disler et al., Gut, 1975), and coffee has a similar effect (Morck et al., Am J Clin Nutr, 1983).
 The single most fixable habit — shift your chai to a full hour after, not during.

 Calcium-iron timing.
 A large dose of calcium (a glass of milk, a paneer-heavy meal, a calcium supplement) at the same time as non-heme iron reduces absorption.
 No need to ban dairy — just don't pair your highest-iron meal with your highest-calcium meal.